Back to School - A Healthy Start

-- We ask students who have taken any fever-reducing medications such as Tylenol or Ibuprofen in the past 24 hours to stay home until they are fever-free without the use of medication for 24 hours.
+Students who have taken any fever-reducing medications such as Tylenol or Ibuprofen in the past 24 hours must stay home until they are fever-free without the use of medication for 24 hours.

-- We ask students who feel healthy but have recently had close contact with a person with COVID-19 to monitor their health until 10 days after their last exposure.
+Students who have recently had close contact with a person with COVID-19 should monitor their health until 7-10 days after their last exposure.

 What happens if my child is sent home from school?